 Immigrants and adults can look into English for Speakers of Other Languages (ESOL) programs.
 They were created to serve non-English speakers by giving them an opportunity to learn or improve their English language skills related to speaking, reading, and writing.

 Seniors in Boston Massachusetts can contact the agency.
-Additional resources and services are provided to low-income seniors by Action for Boston Community Development’s neighborhood sites.
+Additional resources and services are provided to low-income seniors by Action for Boston Community Development's neighborhood sites.
 These programs range from home delivered meals, Senior Centers, Bag food programs, recreational activities and trips, free health and nutrition workshops, and more.
 Locations of the neighborhood sites are Allston-Brighton NOC, North End/West End NSC, East Boston APAC, Elm Hill FSC, SNAP/South End NSC, JFK FSC, Mattapan FSC, Parker Hill Fenway NSC.
 Or find other financial help for Massachusetts elderly households.

 Both Middlesex and Suffolk County families can turn to Action for Boston Community Development provides for ongoing case management services.
 They can help low-income individuals and families.
 The main objective of the program is helping applicants achieve self-sufficiency.
 Social workers partner with families over time to help them access resources and benefits.
 These services can help parents find childcare, enroll in a vocational training program, obtain health insurance, etc.